-Thanks to the NSW Government, through Create NSW, each artist received state funding towards their costs.
-This extremely important support, since 2011, is a minimum subsidy of up to \$2,000 for each artist who does not otherwise earn this amount from exhibition sales or awards.
+Thanks to the NSW Government, through Create NSW and the Federal Government through RISE, each artist receives funding towards their costs.
+This extremely important support, is a minimum subsidy of up to \$4,500 for each artist who does not otherwise earn \$6,500 from exhibition sales or awards.

 Image: James Parrett, 'M-Fortysix', Sculpture by the Sea, Bondi 2018.
-Photo Gareth Carr
+Photo Gareth Carr.